 - Tell them when you'll be there (be specific).
 Especially if you are hoping to get a sponsored tour or have your hotel/hostel stay covered, you will need to know the exact dates you'll be traveling.
 If you don't have your dates chosen yet, you probably aren't ready to send a pitch.

 - Be clear with your request, but also flexible.
 Above I mentioned that you should know what you ideally want before drafting your pitch.
 I still recommend this.
-But you don't want to come off as demanding in your pitch.
+But you don't want to come off as demanding on entitled in your pitch.
 So lay out what you would like to receive, but also be flexible in your request.

 - Provide stats, but expect them to do their own homework, too.
 I usually include my main stats in a short paragraph to sum up the size of my blog's audience, whether it's asked for or not.
 But I know for a fact Ottawa Tourism checked out all of my social networks on their own, too.
 So don't inflate those numbers too much.